Cover of Frankenstein by Mary Shelley

 We grade it C1 (advanced).
 The prose is formal and reflective rather than fast — best for a reader comfortable following long, idea-driven sentences.

-To read the full book — with tap-to-translate, audio narration and saved progress — start a free trial at quiz.nikmas.studio.
-Some titles also offer a free sample chapter to try first.
+You can read the sample chapter free, with no account.
+To read the full book — with tap-to-translate, audio narration and saved progress — start your trial at quiz.nikmas.studio.

 About eight hours across twenty-eight chapters.